KTVQ: News operation

 In 1971, MTN instituted a hybrid local-regional newscast format.
 The network news was presented from Great Falls, as that was the only place that could receive feeds from all of the MTN stations at the same time; the Billings, Butte, and (from 1977) Missoula stations presented local news inserts into the statewide program.
 However, in Billings, KTVQ had long been the second-place news finisher behind KULR-TV.

-One of Sample's last acts as owner of MTN, at the same time he sold the network to Lilly, was to move production of MTN News from Great Falls to Billings in hopes that it would improve MTN's laggard position in the Billings news ratings.
+One of Sample's last acts as owner of MTN, at the same time he sold the network to SJL, was to move production of MTN News from Great Falls to Billings in hopes that it would improve MTN's laggard position in the Billings news ratings.
 Ed Coghlan, who had been the lead anchor from Great Falls, was replaced by Dean Phillips.
 The order of the newscast was changed to put the local inserts first, and MTN's long-running Today in Montana—which also originated in Great Falls—added news and weather segments aired from Billings.
 Despite the use of longer interview segments and in-depth reports, Phillips's style was often seen as too big-city for Montanans; Vic Bracht of The Billings Gazette cited an "arrogance factor" that became known even to people who did not watch MTN.
 Phillips was replaced by Gus Koernig, and the station's ratings immediately improved.
 In February 1987, both Arbitron and Nielsen found KTVQ to be beating KULR-TV in all time slots.
 By 1997, KTVQ enjoyed a two-to-one ratings advantage over its competitor for its early evening newscast.

 In 1995, President Bill Clinton visited Billings and KTVQ, where he conducted a televised town hall meeting.

 In 1990, KTVQ's newscasts began to be seen on KXGN-TV (channel 5) in Glendive when that station joined MTN.
+KXGN continued to carry KTVQ and MTN programs until 2025, when Montana PBS co-operator Montana State University acquired the station.